bhudson2/spacevlbi/docs/source/Guide.rst

 the Sun / Earth / Moon exclusion angles for any of the modelled radiators are violated, an observation cannot take place.
 In reality, it may be permissible for some radiators to have the Sun / Earth / Moon within their FOV for a small period of time.
-However, such time depdendence on the functional constraint is not currently modelled in the tool.
+However, such time dependence on the functional constraint is not currently modelled in the tool.

 The ``Radiator`` object can also be used to model more general thermal